ChrisWhealy/porous_absorber/README.md

 All the calculations used by this app are derived from the book "*Acoustic Absorbers and Diffusers.
 Theory, Design and Practice*" by Trevor Cox and Peter D'Antonio (First Edition)

+The graph is plotted using Beziér curves between each plot point.
+This has been done for its aesthetic appeal and does not imply that the actual absorption between the plot points follows the exact line drawn on the screen

 ## Online Version

 An online version of this tool is available [here](http://whealy.com/acoustics/PA_Calculator/index.html)